bourbonut/mahjong-java/README.md

 - `all()` allows to generate an array of all tile types
 - `number()` allows to generate a array of disponibilities by tile type

+> [!NOTE]
+> See [https://bourbonut.github.io/projects/mahjong/](https://bourbonut.github.io/projects/mahjong/) for more information.

+> [!NOTE]
+> Cheatmode is a originally a bug, which was kept and added as a feature *cheatmode*.
+No more spoil

 ## Build and run